Dental Bridges in Forest Hills

 A Cantilever Dental Bridge

-If a patient has teeth available on only one side of their mouth then in order to support abridge Dr Norman will use a cantilever bridge.
+If a patient has teeth available on only one side of their mouth then in order to support abridge Dr Normatov will use a cantilever bridge.
 Why do patients need a dental bridge?Patients receiving dental bridges normally don’t want to have a dental implant either due to cost or some other reason.
 However now that you have a dental bridge you have now been given back your smile and your confidence.
-This can also help maintain the patient to maintain the shape of your face shape.
+This can also help the patient to maintain their face shape.
 Your smile greatly affects your appearance and getting it back can restore your confidence.
 Apart from your appearance and the impression your smile makes there are practical reasons for getting a bridge.
 These can include speaking, chewing and preventing your existing teeth from shifting and reducing the stress on your surrounding teeth.

 How are dental bridges placed?

 Dr Normatov will first prepare your teeth and fit your dental bridge in two or three separate visits.
 At your first visit, Dr Normatov will shape and size the teeth that will be used to anchor the bridge so that there will be enough space to fit the device, depending on what type of bridge Dr Normatov is placing.
 She will then make an impression of your teeth which will guide her in the process of making the bridge.
 When you return to the dental office for your last visit visit the new bridge will be placed into your mouth and adjusted in place.